arxene/misguidedramblings/_posts/2015-08-11-welcome-to-misguided-ramblings.md

 ## Why are you doing this? ##

 I know what you're asking.
-What is this, who are you, and why have you captured and dragged me to unidentified building and forced me to read this?
-All good questions, but I'll be the one asking the questions from here on out.
+What is this, who are you, and why have you captured and dragged me to this unidentified building and forced me to read this?
+All good questions, but I'll be the one asking the questions from here on out so just do what i say and nobody gets hurt.

 My name is Ray McMahan and I'm in the midst of month 6 in Unemployment Land.
 This means I have a lot of time to hang out with my cat and just destroy my Netflix queue.
 In all seriousness though I'd like to beef up on my knowledge of web development, the career I'm aspiring to.